synapticloop/panl/README.md

  - Added functionality
    - Retrieval of more facets functionality added:
      - Added in `facet_limit` JSON key for retrieving more facet results
-     - Added in handler for retrieving more facets
+     - Added in handler for retrieving more facets for a specific search field

+ - Breaking Changes
+   - Changed the single page search URL binding from `/panl-configuration/` to `/panl-single-page/` as it makes more sense

 ## 1.1.1 - the fly spray (codename `grizzled-pebble`)